sklprogs/LanguageTricks/README.md

 ## made from \| made of

-**Made of** is used when the material the subject consists of doesn\'t change during the process of making the subject.
+**Made of** is used when the material the subject consists of doesn’t change during the process of making the subject.

 > *Chairs are **made of** wood.*

 Here, wood is still wood.
-It doesn\'t transform into something else.
+It doesn’t transform into something else.

 On the other hand, **made from** is used when the material changed its nature.

 > *Paper is **made from** wood.*

-Now, wood disappeared --- it was transformed into paper.
+Now, wood disappeared&mdash;it was transformed into paper.

 Some more examples: